-The topographic survey was located at the north-eastern part of the site and identified evidence for former boundaries and enclosures.
-The trial trenches were located to the west of the topographic study area: Trench 2 uncovered a stone and earthen bank field boundary; Trench 4 contained a hollow way with evidence of repair that was sealed by demolition rubble; Trench 6 included foundation level remains of a former Penrhyn Estate outbuilding sealed by demolition activity; Trench 7 identified a former field boundary, stone capped gulley and associated postholes suggestive of prehistoric activity.
+The topographic survey was located at the north-eastern part of the site and identified evidence for former boundaries enclosures.
+The trial trenches were located to the west of the topographic study area: Trench 2 uncovered a stone and earthen bank field boundary: Trench 4 contained a hollow way with evidence of repair that was sealed by demolition rubble: Trench 6 included foundation level remains of a former Penrhyn Estate outbuilding sealed by demolition activity; Trench 7 identified а former boundary, stone capped gulley and associated postholes suggestive prehistoric activity.
 The remaining four trenches contained limited archaeological activity.
-Overall, the archaeological evaluation identified activity from the late prehistoric to post medieval periods.
-Post-excavation assessment and analysis of four palaeoenvironmental samples recovered from Trench 7 has been undertaken.
-The results confirmed the presence of Late Iron Age / Roman period activity.
-This was further supported by the identification of Roman period pottery in the same trench.
+Overall. the archaeological evaluation identified activity from the late prehistoric to post medieval periods.

 Based on these results it is recommended that a programme of mitigation is carried out on the site to further understand the scope and scale of the archaeological activity.
+Prior to this a post-excavation assessment and analysis should be undertaken for four palaeoenvironmental samples recovered from Trench 7.
+This could provide further information on dating and enable informed а more archaeological mitigation strategy to be developed.